Torture exposed: reactions

-Early on, from June 1947, Rizospastis, the newspaper of the Communist Party of Greece, as well as the National Liberation Front (EAM) newspaper Eleftheri Ellada (Free Greece), published accounts of the dire living conditions and, later, torture at Makronissos military camp.
+Early on, from June 1947, Rizospastis, the newspaper of the Greek Communist Party, as well as the National Liberation Front (EAM) newspaper Eleftheri Ellada (Free Greece), published accounts of the dire living conditions and, later, torture at Makronissos military camp.
 After both newspapers were banned under Law 509, these accounts continued to appear in the Democratic Army of Greece (DSE) Deltiou Eidiseon (News Bulletin).

 From 1949, an international campaign was mounted aimed at closing down Makronissos.
 The Communist Party of Greece (KKE) publishing house, Nea Ellada, issued two books that year: Makronisi: H kolasi ton dimokratikon fantaron (Makronissos: the hell of the democratic troops) and Giorgis Lambrinos’ Makronisi: To amerikaniko Dachaou stin Ellada (Makronissos: the American Dachau in Greece).
 The latter, which was translated into English and French, was widely distributed in the West.
 The parallels drawn with Nazi concentration camps, particularly Dachau, emerged as the campaign’s rallying cry.
 Accounts of torture were also aired on Eleftheri Ellada radio, the KKE’s radio station that was broadcast from Bucharest.